-- Use the CODE drop-down list located above this table to select the code that you want to assign. - Click the button to assign the selected code to all text segments meeting the search expression.

-Prior to the assignment of a code to all search hits, you may want to remove selected hits that do not correspond to what you were looking for.
-To remove a search hit from the list, select its row and then click the multiple button.
+- Use the CODE drop-down list located above this table to select the code that you want to assign. - Click the button to assign the selected code to all text segments meeting the search expression. - Prior to the assignment of a code to all search hits, you may want to remove selected hits that do not correspond to what you were looking for.
+To remove a search hit from the list, select its row

-- Click the button.
+- Click the Dutton.
 A descriptive title will be provided automatically for the table.
-To edit this title or to enter a new one, hold down the Shift keyboard key while clicking this button. - To append only a single hit from the table, select the row containing the text segment you want to append to the Report Manager and click the P button.
+To edit this title or to enter a new one, hold down the Shift keyboard key while clicking this button. - To append only a single hit from the table, select the row containing the text segment you want to append to the Report Manager and click the button.